digitaltrails/vdu_controls/README.md

 -----------

 I've set up the ``vdu_controls`` source as a typical Python development.
-The source for the application proper is located in the `vdu_controls` folder in the root of the source tree, illustrated here:
+The source for the application proper is located in the `src` folder in the root of the source tree, illustrated here:

 ```
-vdu_controls
+src
 ├── vdu_controls
 │   ├── *.py
 │   ├── resources